Sign Up To Receive Our Email Newsletter

 How to Aerate Your Lawn

-If you have a particularly large lawn, your best bet is to hire a lawn maintenance company.
-They’ll make sure your lawn is aerated correctly, and they’ll take the necessary steps to ensure that your grass stays healthy year-round.
+If you have a particularly large lawn, your best bet is to find a lawn maintenance company.
+They’ll ensure your lawn is aerated correctly and take the necessary steps to ensure that your grass stays healthy year-round.

 A lawn care professional will also be able to help your lawn by analyzing your soil type, grass health, and the best time of year for aeration.
 And lawn care professionals will have a range of machines with different-sized tines and weights for the best amount of penetration for your soil.

 Manual or Automated?

 Manual aerators are tools that are powered by you.
-Aerator attachments for shoes and handheld spike and core aerators are the most popular.
+Aerator attachments for shoes, handheld spikes, and core aerators are the most popular.

 Automatic aerators are motor-driven machines.
 If you go this route, renting an aerator from a home improvement store is probably the best option.
 Unless aerating is old hat for you, ask for a demonstration of how the machine works before you take it home.

 Core or Spike?

 Core aeration is what you should aim for.
 This aeration method removes small cylinders of soil approximately three inches in depth.
 The holes left behind bring water and air into the soil, which encourages healthy grass growth.

 Spike aeration creates small holes in the soil, but because the spikes don’t remove any soil, all you’re doing is further compacting the dirt—exactly what you’re trying to fix.
 Spike aerators are counterproductive, so take a pass on this method.

-Once you’ve decided on the tool and method to use, it’s time to get started.
+Once you’ve decided on the tool and method, it’s time to get started.